class-fPFOLIOSPEC:

 portfolio specifications.
 For example print(portfolioSpec()

-prints the default portfolio specification."timeSeries"
+prints the default portfolio specification."timeSeries", the preferred

 time series representation in Rmetrics.